team401/Docs/Technical/Gears.md

 ## Gear Ratios

 Gears can increase or decrease speed and torque.
-Speed is inversely dependent on torque - *"as speed increases, torque decreases"*.
+Speed and torque are inversely dependent - *"as speed increases, torque decreases"*.

 To calculate a gear ratio between an input gear and an output gear: $$ Ratio =  \frac{Teeth_{Input}}{Teeth_{Output}} $$